 Bishop's next album, Polytheistic Fragments, was released by the Drag City label in 2007.
 It includes works for acoustic, electric and lapsteel guitar, plus two piano compositions.
 In 2009, Drag City issued The Freak of Araby which was Bishop's tribute to late Egyptian guitarist Omar Khorshid as well as a celebration of the Middle Eastern music that Bishop's grandfather often played for him as a young child.

 Bishop's most recent full-length, Tangier Sessions, was released in 2015 by Drag City.
-It consists of a series of improvisations recorded in Tangier, Morocco in 2014 using a 19th century parlor guitar of mysterious origin (pictured above).
+It consists of a series of improvisations recorded in Tangier, Morocco in 2014 using a 19th century parlor guitar of mysterious origin (pictured below).

 Additional SRB albums have been released by Unrock; Ideologic Organ; Southern Lord; VDSQ, and other labels.